-There are specific time limits for completion of graduate degrees, certificates and endorsements: 6 years for master's degrees, 5 years for Educational Specialist, 8 years for Doctor of Audiology, and 10 years for Doctor of Philosophy.
+There are specific time limits for completion of graduate degrees, certificates, and endorsements: 6 years for master's degrees, 5 years for Educational Specialist, 8 years for Doctor of Audiology, and 10 years for Doctor of Philosophy.
 Certificate and licensure programs have a 6-year time limit, while endorsements are limited to 4 years.
 In each case, the time limit represents the maximum age of coursework at the time of program completion.

 Graduate students who require an extension will complete the request for time extension form before the time limit for completion has expired.
 No time extension will be given to students after their time limit is up.
-The time extension form is located in the Associate Dean's Office in Room 407 White Hall.
+The time extension form can be requested through the Associate Dean's Office in Room 407 White Hall, or by contacting Luci Wymer (awymer@kent.edu).
+Revised September 29, 2021

 Students must provide a reasonable timeline and rationale with their request.
 The student's advisor must provide support for the requested extension.
 The extension may be granted with qualification or the extension may be denied.